trey/cn-marketing/src/policies/terms.md

 ## Modifications to the Service and Prices

-1. We have a goal of you being able to keep information you create our Service for perpetuity.
+1. We have a goal of you being able to keep information you create our Service forever.
 [Your exports](https://app.cassettenest.com/settings/#export) are designed for portability and longevity.
 We will strive to keep this Service running for the foreseeable future.
 However, sometimes it becomes technically impossible to continue a feature or we redesign a part of our Services because we think it could be better or we decide to close new signups of a product.
 We reserve the right at any time to modify or discontinue, temporarily or permanently, any part of our Services with or without notice.
 2. Sometimes we change the pricing structure for our products.
 When we do that, we will give at least 30 days notice and will notify you via the email address on record.
 We may also post a notice about changes on our websites or the affected Services themselves.

 ## Uptime, Security, and Privacy